Author Image

 Jack Wu

 I am currently a Ph.D. student at the University of Science and Technology of China (USTC), working on a collaborative project with the Shenzhen Loop Area Institute (SLAI).
-My research focuses on AI for Science and Engineering (AI4SE), with an emphasis on lithium-ion batteries (LIBs) and power grid applications.
+During my Phd, my research focuses on Embodied AI.

 Mandarin